AdobeDocs/audience-manager-learn.en/help/data-activation/destinations-basics/understanding-the-match-rate-interface-in-audience-manager.md

 # Understanding the Match Rate Interface in Audience Manager

-This video walks you through the destination interface, showing and explaining the numbers associated with match rates and addressable audiences.
+This video walks you through the [!UICONTROL destination] interface, showing and explaining the numbers associated with match rates and [!DNL addressable audiences].

 >[!VIDEO](https://video.tv.adobe.com/v/29831/?quality=12)